How to Can Fresh Peaches at Home; Step by Step

 Canning and preserving peaches is one of my favorite summer activities.
 It is also one of the first canning projects that beginners learn.
 Peaches are such an easy canning project and it is good to include your whole family.
-Throughout the year, we (Marie’s Family) have peaches on our dinner table at least five days a week.
+Throughout the year, we have peaches on our dinner table at least five days a week.
 The peaches are beautiful in the pantry and fabulous on your plate.
-Today we are going to give you a step-by-step tutorial to teach you how to can fresh peaches at home.
+Today I am going to give you a step-by-step tutorial to teach you how to can fresh peaches at home.

 Canned peaches